Klizzy/alfred-hide-my-mail/README.md

   <img src=".assets/hide-my-mail.png" alt="Hide My Mail Logo" width="200">
 </p>

-### 🎩 Create a new iCloud Hide My Mail address with a specified label via Alfred and have it copied to your clipboard.
+### 🎩 Create a new iCloud Hide My Mail address automatically with an specified label via Alfred and have it copied to your clipboard.

 ## Showcase
 > The whole shown process is completed within a couple seconds.